omnisend/magento2-plugin/README.md

 # Omnisend Magento 2.x plugin

-**Note**: Starting from July 11 2023 this plugin is no longer supported by Omnisend.
+**Note**: Starting from July 11 of 2023 this plugin is no longer supported by Omnisend.
 You are free to use the plugin and its source code “as-is” or make a fork to modify it as needed.
 Alternatively we encourage you to use [our API](https://api-docs.omnisend.com/) to establish an integration with Omnisend for your use case.

 ## Overview